alex-wap/blog/_posts/2014-06-20-micromotives-and-macrobehavior.md

    * How can neuroscientific discoveries influence our economic models?

 There is a [neuroeconomics course][4] starting soon on Coursera.
-An interesting project would to use the insights from this course to perform a small experiment, build a more plausible model than what exists right now, and validate it on data from Twitter or Facebook.
+An interesting project would be to use the insights from this course to perform a social experiment, build a more plausible model than what exists right now, and validate it on data from Twitter or Facebook.

 [1]: https://courses.cit.cornell.edu/info204_2007sp/